nibilin33/visual-plugin/README.md

 # visual-plugin
-connect ui manuscript to engineer process
+connect ui manuscript to engineer process by mastergo plugin